bpfefferle/bearded-dragon-owners/_posts/2020-07-20-how-to-hydrate-a-bearded-dragon.md

 <div class="fb-share-button" data-href="http://www.beardeddragonowners.com/2020/07/20/how-to-hydrate-a-bearded-dragon.html" data-layout="button_count" data-size="large"><a target="_blank" href="https://www.facebook.com/sharer/sharer.php?u=http%3A%2F%2Fwww.beardeddragonowners.com%2F2020%2F07%2F20%2Fhow-to-hydrate-a-bearded-dragon.html&amp;src=sdkpreparse" class="fb-xfbml-parse-ignore">Share</a></div>

+A Bearded Dragon should get enough moisture simply from their diet.
+However, Bearded Dragons can still become dehydrated.
+If you're not sure if your Bearded Dragon is getting enough water, then here are a few tips on offering water to your Bearded Dragon.

 ## #1.
 Use a Syringe

 Using a syringe can be the easiest method for providing water to